The Emergence of the Chief Artificial Intelligence Officer

 Beginning his career in 2008 working with Investment Banks and Asset Managers, Dan has evolved his portfolio, much like his clients and contacts, into emerging Fintech’s, Hedgefund’s and specialist software companies looking to scale up globally.

-As the Director of Oakstone’s Technology Division, Dan takes great pride in building and supporting a collaborative and dedicated team of Technology Specialists, focused on not only fulfilling the needs of his clients but working with candidates and contacts alike in a consultative and ethical way.
+As the Director of Oakstone’s Technology Division, Dan takes great pride in building and supporting a collaborative and dedicated team of Technology Specialists.
+He is focused on not only fulfilling the needs of his clients but also working consultatively and ethically with candidates and contacts alike.

 Oakstone International